101 Best Things to Do on Oʻahu, Hawaiʻi

 Read My Separate Post: Stairway to Heaven (Haʻikū Stairs)

-7. China Walls
+15. China Walls

 Additionally, if you are a first-time visitor at China Walls, don’t swim!
 This is a very dangerous place that brings in an open-ocean swell.
 By this, I mean that on a day with waves, the swell will crash along the wall and often much higher, wiping out anyone or anything in its path.
 It has also been known to throw people against the wall, which you can read more about here.

-Overall, treat China Walls as a locals-only swimming spot for your own safety.
+This is all to say, treat China Walls as a locals-only swimming spot for your own safety.
 Jumping in will always look fun and easy, but climbing out can only be done in certain spots and in a very specific way.
 It’s much tricker than people make it look.

 Google Maps Directions: China Walls

-8. Honolulu Burger Co.
+16. Honolulu Burger Co.

 Yelp: Honolulu Burger Co.

-10. Camping at Peacock Flats [4x4 Needed]
+17. Camping at Peacock Flats [4x4 Needed]

-Peacock Flats is a large public campground located in the heart of the Waiʻanae Mountain Range, with a nearby trail that leads to one of my favorite overlooks on the island above Mākua Valley.
-That being said, getting to Peacock Flats can be tricky for out-of-state visitors with no family or friends on the island, but if you do the proper planning, you can enjoy one of the best drive-up camp spots on Oʻahu!
+Peacock Flats is a large public campground located in the heart of the Waiʻanae Mountain Range, with nearby trails that lead to some of my favorite overlooks on the entire island!
+That being said, getting to Peacock Flats can be tricky for out-of-state visitors with no family or friends on the island.
+However, if you plan properly, you can enjoy one of the best drive-up camp spots on Oʻahu!

 How to Camp at Peacock Flats?

-Book your Reservation - Reservations are required through the Hawaiʻi Department of Land and Natural Resources, and they may not be easy to come by.
+1. Book your Reservation - Reservations are required through the Hawaiʻi Department of Land and Natural Resources, and they may not be easy to come by.
 From experience, it’s best to reserve your dates right when they are released, with weekdays always being easier to book than weekends.

 Book Here: Peacock Flats Permits

-Drive [4x4 Needed] - The second most important thing is that you will need a 4x4 vehicle to drive, or if you don’t have one, there is the option to hike the 3.6-mile (5.8 km) trail from the North Shore to the campground.
+2. Drive [4x4 Needed] - The second most important thing that you will need is a 4x4 vehicle to drive, or if you don’t have one, there is the option to hike the 3.6-mile (5.8 km) trail from the North Shore to the campground.
 This is what truly makes this a North Shore adventure, as this will most likely be the practical option for out-of-state visitors.

 If you choose to drive, the 4x4 drive begins up the road at the Space Force Tracking Station just before Yokohama Beach on the West Side.
 It’s here that you will present your permit and IDs of all those listed on the permit to the guard.
-If it’s a private vehicle, make sure the registration and safety inspection are current and accessible because they may ask to see.
+If it’s a private vehicle, make sure the registration and safety inspection are current and accessible, as they may ask to see.

 From here, you will drive up the road and usually be escorted through the base until the start of the 4x4 road on public land.
 If you don’t know where you are going, download a map beforehand because there are multiple roads through the forest reserve.
 At the end of the long and bumpy 7-8 mile (11.3-12.9 km) road, you finally arrive at Peacock Flats, where there are a few campgrounds spread throughout the open area.